SaskaPetrovic/To-Do-Quest-Enhanced/README.md

 <h2 name="key-features">𐙚 Key Features </h2>

 𖤝 **Intro Page & New Game**
-- Welcome page with an option to create a new game or continue.
+- Welcome page with an option to create a new game or continue
-- Background music for a more immersive experience.
+- Background music for a more immersive experience

 𖤝 **Homepage (Character Dashboard)**
-- Displays player's **username**, **level**, **points** and different stats (INT, MANA, DEX, STR, CHA).
+- Displays player's **username**, **level** and different stats (INT, MANA, DEX, STR, CHA)
-- **Class** unlocks after 5 points are earned.
+- **Class** unlocks after 5 points are earned
-- **Progress bar** shows the XP progress to the next level.
+- **Progress bar** shows the XP progress to the next level
-- Profile photo.
+- Profile photo (unchangeable)

 𖤝 **Activity Tab**
 - Displays your weekly quest goal (unchangeable)
-- Shows the number of active quests.
+- Shows the number of active quests

 𖤝 **Stats Tab**
-- Visualizes your current stats (INT, MANA, DEX, STR, CHA) with an interactive spider chart (Chart.js).
+- Visualizes your current stats (INT, MANA, DEX, STR, CHA) with an interactive spider chart (Chart.js)

 𖤝 **Quest Page**
 - View available quests
-- **Predefined quests**: 5 quests per category.
+- **Predefined quests**: 5 quests per category
-- **Create custom quests**: Add title, description, category, duration, priority level, and checkpoints.
+- **Create custom quests**: Add title, description, category, duration, priority level, and checkpoints
-- **Quest details**: Click on a quest for detailed info and accept it to start the quest.
+- **Quest details**: Click on a quest for detailed info and accept it to start the quest

 𖤝 **Active Quests**
-- Once accepted, quests appear in the **Active Quests** tab.
+- Once accepted, quests appear in the **Active Quests** tab
-- Track progress and complete quests to gain experience and rewards.
+- Track progress and complete quests to gain experience and rewards

 𖤝 **Achievements**
-- Achievements pop up as you complete quests.
+- Achievements pop up as you complete quests
 - View progress on the **Achievements Page**

 </br>